Sam Ehimigbai Ifidon: Early life

-Professor Samuel Ehimigbai Ifidon was born on 7th July, 1941 to the family Mr. & Mrs. of Samuel Odion Ifidon, in Sabongidda-Ora, Owan West Local Government Area of Edo State, Nigeria.
-His mother Esther Ukpenoigbuan Ifidon, was the second of her husband’s seven wives.
+Professor Samuel Ehimigbai Ifidon was born on July 7, 1941, to the family of Mr. & Mrs. Samuel Odion Ifidon, in Sabongidda-Ora, Owan West Local Government Area of Edo State, Nigeria.
+His mother, Esther Ukpenoigbuan Ifidon, was the second of her husband’s seven wives.

 Education

 He received his primary education at the Church Missionary School (C.M.S), now Asoro Primary School, Benin City in 1946.
 He later finishes his primary education in Lagos State, at St. Michael’s C.M.S (1946–1951), this was due to the transfer of his father from Benin Post Office to Lagos General Post Office, Ebute-Meta, Lagos State.

 After his primary education in the North part of Nigeria, he moved back to the South to continue his secondary education due to rarity of secondary schools in the North at Holy Trinity Grammar School, Sabongidda-Ora, Western Region of Nigeria (1952–1958).

 In 1958, he proceeded for his Higher School Certificate at King’s College, Lagos (1959–1960).